If you’re one of the millions affected by hurricanes this year, you’re going to want to know how to clean after a flood.

-The devastation of those two systems is unimaginable to those of us not in harm’s way.
-Along with my prayers for your continued safety and recovery, I hope this guide offers some help as you face the enormous task of rebuilding your lives and your communities.
+If you’ve been affected by these devastating events, I hope this guide offers some help as you face the enormous task of rebuilding your lives and your communities.

 If there is no standing water, look for loose power lines and smell the air for the rotten egg odor of leaking gas.
 If you find either, leave immediately and call the local utilities to shut off service.
 Otherwise, locate the outside shut-off valves yourself and turn these things off.

 The waters and residue they leave behind are full of substances which can cause disease and infection.
 Wear rubber-soled, closed-toe shoes (not flip flops!), long-sleeves, and full-length jeans while cleaning your home after a flood.
-Use rubber or latex gloves to protect your hands and, if you see mold already growing, wear a HEPA-rated mask that covers your mouth and nose.
+Use rubber or latex gloves to protect your hands.
+If you see mold already growing, wear a HEPA-rated mask that covers your mouth and nose.

-Hygiene: Even with proper protective clothing it is essential that you wash your hands frequently, and shower with antibacterial soap at the end of each cleaning session.
+Flood waters often contain raw sewage in addition to pesticides, fuel, and other harmful substances.
+Treat all cuts and abrasions immediately to prevent infection.
+Wash your hands frequently, and shower with antibacterial soap at the end of each cleaning session.
 Launder all clothing you’ve worn at the end of each day rather than wearing it again for the next cleaning session.

-• Paper towels (See note)
+• Paper towels*

 • Liquid dish soap